Measurement in quantum mechanics: The "old quantum theory"

 The old quantum theory is a collection of results from the years 1900–1925 which predate modern quantum mechanics.
 The theory was never complete or self-consistent, but was rather a set of heuristic corrections to classical mechanics.
 The theory is now understood as a semi-classical approximation to modern quantum mechanics.
-Notable results from this period include Planck's calculation of the blackbody radiation spectrum, Einstein's explanation of the photoelectric effect, Einstein and Debye's work on the specific heat of solids, Bohr and van Leeuwen's proof that classical physics cannot account for diamagnetism, Bohr's model of the hydrogen atom and Arnold Sommerfeld's extension of the Bohr model to include relativistic effects.
+Notable results from this period include Max Planck's calculation of the blackbody radiation spectrum, Albert Einstein's explanation of the photoelectric effect, Einstein and Peter Debye's work on the specific heat of solids, Niels Bohr and Hendrika van Leeuwen's proof that classical physics cannot account for magnetism, Bohr's model of the hydrogen atom and Arnold Sommerfeld's extension of the Bohr model to include relativistic effects.

 The Stern–Gerlach experiment, proposed in 1921 and implemented in 1922, became a prototypical example of a quantum measurement having a discrete set of possible outcomes.
 In the original experiment, silver atoms were sent through a spatially varying magnetic field, which deflected them before they struck a detector screen, such as a glass slide.
 Particles with non-zero magnetic moment are deflected, due to the magnetic field gradient, from a straight path.
 The screen reveals discrete points of accumulation, rather than a continuous distribution, owing to the particles' quantized spin.

-Transition to the “new” quantum theory
+Transition to the "new" quantum theory

-A 1925 paper by Heisenberg, known in English as "Quantum theoretical re-interpretation of kinematic and mechanical relations", marked a pivotal moment in the maturation of quantum physics.
+A 1925 paper by Werner Heisenberg, known in English as "Quantum theoretical re-interpretation of kinematic and mechanical relations", marked a pivotal moment in the maturation of quantum physics.
 Heisenberg sought to develop a theory of atomic phenomena that relied only on "observable" quantities.
 At the time, and in contrast with the later standard presentation of quantum mechanics, Heisenberg did not regard the position of an electron bound within an atom as "observable".
 Instead, his principal quantities of interest were the frequencies of light emitted or absorbed by atoms.

 The uncertainty principle dates to this period.
 It is frequently attributed to Heisenberg, who introduced the concept in analyzing a thought experiment where one attempts to measure an electron's position and momentum simultaneously.
 However, Heisenberg did not give precise mathematical definitions of what the "uncertainty" in these measurements meant.
-The precise mathematical statement of the position-momentum uncertainty principle is due to Kennard, Pauli, and Weyl, and its generalization to arbitrary pairs of noncommuting observables is due to Robertson and Schrödinger.
+The precise mathematical statement of the position-momentum uncertainty principle is due to Earle Hesse Kennard, Wolfgang Pauli, and Hermann Weyl, and its generalization to arbitrary pairs of noncommuting observables is due to Howard P. Robertson and Erwin Schrödinger.